How to Stop Dieting From Ruining Your Skin

 The good news is, there are healthy nutritious foods you can eat to support youthful glowing skin and at home corrective cosmetic beauty treatments you can use to fix the damage already done - the visible signs of aging.

 If you do not want wrinkles and crepey skin as a ‘reward’ for your non healthy diet, active measures are required to make sure that what you and I eat (or don’t eat) does not end up ruining your beautiful skin.

 Fundamentally, our skin needs a number of essential vitamins, minerals and good fats to look its best.

 Vitamin E is an anti oxidant, anti inflammatory and immune support element that is the key to skin health.
 And it is stored in the body’s fat cells.
-Likewise, Vitamins A, C, Magnesium and Selenium have been shown to be keys to skin health.
-Some studies have shown beneficial effects on skin beauty from supplementing our diets with these minerals, and with omega 3 fatty acids.
+Likewise, Vitamins A, C, Zinc, Magnesium and Selenium have been shown to be keys to skin health.
+Some studies have shown positive affects on skin beauty from supplementing our diets with these minerals, and with omega 3 fatty acids.